 MSP payment of counselling under the counselling listings is limited to four sessions per year per patient unless otherwise specified.
 Subsequent counselling is payable under the other visit listings.
-Counselling by telephone is not a benefit under MSP.

 D. 3.
 4. Group Counselling

 The group counselling fee items found in the General Practice and various specialty sections of the Schedule apply only when two or more patients are provided counselling in a group session lasting 60 minutes or more.
 The group counselling fee items are not applicable when there is a discussion with the patient in the presence of a caregiver, spouse, or relative when the patient is the only person requiring medical care.
 In those situations, only the applicable individual counselling fee item could be billed, using the patient's MSP personal health number.